 PLANNING THEME GUIDING PRINCIPLE STRATEGIES ACTIONS MOVEMENT Future land use and development decisions will prioritise the needs of pedestrians and cyclists to create a safer built environment through improved accessibility and connectivity.
+S6.1.
 Future greenfield development accessed from Hendy Main Road should contribute to the provision of new pedestrian crossings.
+S6.2.
 Future paths and trails should be designed to create or complete walking and cycling 'loops' connecting destinations and places of interest.
-Advocate for funding to support a further trial of a bus service linking Moriac to Waurn Ponds.
+A6.1.
 Require residential rezoning proposals to demonstrate how the resulting land use and development will improve the existing paths and trails network.
-Rezone land at 32 Daniel Drive (Res 1 CS1512) from Low Density Residential Zone to Public Park and Recreation Zone.
-INFRASTRUCTURE Future growth must consider impacts on service infrastructure and where required contribute to infrastructure improvements. • Reduce negative impacts on Thompson and Raven Creeks from stormwater run-off.
+INFRASTRUCTURE Future growth must consider impacts on service infrastructure and where required contribute to infrastructure improvements. \$7.1.
+Reduce negative impacts on Thompson and Raven Creeks from stormwater run-off.
+A7.1.
 Require a Water Sensitive Urban Design response for future rezoning and subdivision proposals directing stormwater to the Thompson Creek and/or Raven Creek.
+A7.2.
 Advocate for regular and consistent water quality sampling along the Thompson Creek.
+A7.3.
 Seek funding to deliver stormwater improvement recommendations outlined with the Moriac Septic Study report 2021.
+A7.4.
 In the assessment of rezoning and subdivision proposals consider opportunities to deliver on aspirations identified through the Integrated Water Management - Design Sprint 2023.
+A7.5.
 Update Clause 19.03-2L to clarify future potable water supply infrastructure upgrade requirements.
+A7.6.
 Advocate for timely upgrades and improvements to service infrastructure to support planned development.
+A7.7.
 Enter into agreements with developers to ensure that those who benefit from the provision of service infrastructure contribute to the cost of construction.

 PLANNING THEME GUIDING PRINCIPLE STRATEGIES ACTIONS LOCAL ECONOMY Moriac will support a prosperous economy, providing new opportunities to foster home based employment and enhance the visitor experience.
+S8.1.
 Encourage the use and development of properties within the Township Zone for home based commercial activities whilst considering potential impacts on the amenity of residential properties.
+S8.2.
 Facilitate the provision of well-designed and sited way-finding signs.
+S8.3.
 Recognise the commercial / civic land use development potential of land in central Moriac with policy directions in the Surf Coast Planning Scheme.
-Encourage the CORA project managers to consider direct consultation with the Moriac community.
+S8.4.
+Encourage the CORA project managers to undertake direct consultation with the Moriac community.
+S8.5.
 The Strategic Framework Plan will reinforce the need to limit development between Moriac and Modewarre to protect a non-urban landscape break.
-Improve existing town entrance signage.
-Explore opportunities to secure additional land for parking in central Moriac.
+A8.1.
+Explore opportunities to provide additional parking in central Moriac.
+A8.2.
+Work with community to design town entrance welcome signage.
+A8.3.
 Upon the approval of detailed construction plans Council should consider the preparation of an Impacts and Opportunities Study to better understand how the CORA development can benefit the Moriac district.
-BUSHFIRE PLANNING Implement key recommendations from 'Bushfire assessment to inform the Moriac Structure Plan - 2022' Ensure that future development is directed to locations of lower bushfire risk and is sited, designed and constructed to mitigate the risk of grassfire attack.
+BUSHFIRE PLANNING Implement key recommendations from 'Bushfire assessment to inform the Moriac Structure Plan - 2022' S9.1.
+Ensure that future development is directed to locations of lower bushfire risk and is sited, designed and constructed to mitigate the risk of grassfire attack.
+S9.2.
 Future rezoning proposals should be designed with reference to the landscape risk considerations identified in the 'Bushfire assessment to inform the Moriac Structure Plan - 2022'.
-Apply the Development Plan Overlay to land identified for future residential development within the Strategic Framework Plan and include the recommended conditions from the Bushfire assessment to inform the Moriac Structure Plan - 2022.
-Council will ensure that the 'Bushfire assessment to inform the Moriac Structure Plan - 2022' is available on the Council website.
+A9.1.
+Apply the Development Plan Overlay to land identified for future residential development within the Strategic Framework Plan and include the recommended conditions from the 'Bushfire assessment to inform the Moriac Structure Plan - 2022'.